4.2. UCS management system#

 Domain management to centrally manage the domain settings and objects in the domain database.

-System management for managing UCS systems, services and apps.
+System management to manage UCS systems, services and apps.

 Configuration management to store configuration settings for each UCS system.